Church of St. John the Baptist at the Béguinage

 The original Gothic church was built at the end of 13th century, as part of the Notre-Dame de la Vigne beguinage.
-It was partially destroyed by calvinists in 1584 and rebuilt thereafter.
-Attributed to the Flemish architect Lucas Faydherbe, the reconstructed building, which still stands today, is a notable illustration of the Italian-influenced Flemish Baroque style of the 17th century.
+It was partially destroyed by Calvinists in 1584 and rebuilt thereafter.
+Attributed to the Flemish architect Lucas Faydherbe, the reconstructed building, which still stands today, is a notable illustration of the Italian-influenced Brabantine Baroque style of the 17th century.
 The complex was designated a historic monument in 1936.

-The church is located on the Place du Béguinage/Begijnhofplein, not far from the Place de Brouckère/De Brouckèreplein, the / and the Grand Hospice Pachéco.
+The church is located on the Place du Béguinage/Begijnhofplein, not far from the Place de Brouckère/De Brouckèreplein, the Place Sainte-Catherine/Sint-Katelijneplein and the Grand Hospice Pachéco.
 This site is served by the metro stations De Brouckère and Sainte-Catherine/Sint-Katelijne on lines 1 and 5.